+Take preventive measures today to take care of your heart and body.
 In the past few months, the U.S. has witnessed one of the worst flu seasons since the swine-flu pandemic of 2009.
 A recent study suggests that the flu doesn’t just cause aches, chills, and fatigue but it may also increase the risk of a heart attack.
-The study shows a six-fold increase in heart attacks shortly after people get the flu.
-Take preventive measures today to take care of your heart and body to prevent the flu or reduce its effects if you get the flu.1
+The study shows a six-fold increase in heart attacks shortly after people get the flu.1

 The flu season usually begins in October or November and peaks between December and February, and can last as late as May, according to the CDC.
 Each year, the flu is estimated to cause between 12,000 and 56,000 deaths and up to 710,000 hospitalizations in the U.S.1

 The CDC recommends that everyone 6 months and older get an annual flu shot.
 The American Heart Association and American College of Cardiology recommend the shot for people with heart disease.

 Another way to protect yourself against disease is to improve your heart health.
 The American Heart Association has started a ‘Healthy For Good’ revolutionary movement to inspire you to create lasting change in your health and your life, one small step at a time.
 The following are excellent ways to boost your immune system and prevent diseases.

 A healthy diet and lifestyle are your best weapons against cardiovascular disease.
 Eating healthy doesn’t mean dieting or giving up the foods you love.